-Because of the strength of the data, we encourage you to consider implementing a higher use rate of interactive sales tools that automate processes for your customers.
+Because of the strength of the data, we encourage you to consider implementing a higher use rate of digital sales rooms or other interactive sales tools that automate processes for your customers.

 3 Examples of Effective Sales Enablement Software

 The sales enablement that Saleslion offers focuses on enhancing the communication between customer and company during the sales process in order to optimize for prospect-to-customer conversion.
-Saleslion also prioritizing helping SaaS companies create interactive sales experiences for their customers.
+The Saleslion digital sales room also prioritizes helping SaaS companies create interactive sales experiences for their customers.